browserengineering/book/book/http.md

 The server's response
 =====================

-The server's response starts with the line below:
+The server's response starts with the line in Figure 3.

 ::: {.cmd .web-only html=True}
     python3 infra/annotate_code.py <<EOF